Mental Health and Abortions among Young Women: Time-varying Unobserved Heterogeneity, Health Behaviors, and Risky Decisions: Empirical strategy

-Under the assumption that $\alpha_{i0}=\alpha_{i1}=...=\alpha_{iT}$ for all individuals $i=1,...,N$, i.e. the individual unobserved heterogeneity $\alpha_{it}$ is time constant, $\xi$ from Equation \eqref{eq:ols_fe} can be consistently estimated using a standard estimator with individual-specific, time-constant fixed-effects.
-Time-constant unobserved heterogeneity would mean that decisions affecting both mental health development and abortion probabilities are independent over time.
-If this assumption is not satisfied, the resulting parameter estimates are biased.
-In our application, it seems plausible that $\alpha_{it}$ is dynamic: abortions from an unwanted pregnancy are outcomes of decisions made by women.
-These depend on past decision-making and are determined by preferences.
-It implies that selection into unwanted pregnancies followed by an abortion is likely dynamic, and a standard individual-specific fixed-effects model fails to estimate a causal effect of abortion on mental health.
-Formally, for two time periods $t=0,1$, this implies that for two types of individuals, $j$ and $k$, with $\alpha_{j0}>\alpha_{k0}$, we get $\alpha_{j0}-\alpha_{k0}<\alpha_{j1}-\alpha_{k1}$.
-In general, however, an unobserved time-varying $\alpha_{it}$ is indistinguishable from the unobserved $\varepsilon_{it}$ without making further assumptions.
+Under the assumption that $\alpha_{i0}=\alpha_{i1}=...=\alpha_{iT}$ for all $i=1,...,N$, i.e., individual unobserved heterogeneity $\alpha_{it}$ is time constant, $\xi$ in Equation \eqref{eq:ols_fe} can be consistently estimated with a standard model with individual-specific, time-constant fixed-effects.
+Here, unobserved heterogeneity implies that decisions affecting both mental health development and abortion probabilities are independent over time.
+If this assumption is violated, estimates are biased.
+In our application, it seems plausible that $\alpha_{it}$ is dynamic: abortions from an unwanted pregnancy are outcomes of decisions that depend on past decisions and are determined by preferences.
+Thus, selection into abortions is likely dynamic, and a standard fixed-effects model fails to estimate a causal effect of abortion on mental health.
+Formally, for two time periods $t=0,1$, this implies that for two individuals, $j$ and $k$, with $\alpha_{j0}>\alpha_{k0}$, we get $\alpha_{j0}-\alpha_{k0}<\alpha_{j1}-\alpha_{k1}$.
+In general, an unobserved time-varying $\alpha_{it}$ is indistinguishable from $\varepsilon_{it}$ without further assumptions.